ugm2/Image-Classification-of-Retail-Products/README.md

 ## Server & Interface

-1. Set the corresponding env variables in `.env` file.
+1. Set the corresponding env variables in `env_vars.env` file.
 Current env variables are:

    * MODEL_PATH: Path to the model.
    * SERVER_PORT: Port to run the server from.